After you create a PowerMetric, the discovery process begins! If you haven't created a PowerMetric yet, go here to learn how.

 When you select "Previous period", for line and bar charts, the previous period's data displays in the background as a grey dotted line.

-For scorecards, the percentage difference between the current value and the previous value (the delta) displays.
+For summary charts, the percentage difference between the current value and the previous value (the delta) displays.
 Green is used for data that has improved and red for data that has regressed.

-In score card visualizations, when comparing data from a partial period, we compare it to a previous partial period.
-For example, if you are halfway through a month and want to compare to the previous month, your metric will be compared to the same period of the previous month.
+In summary chart visualizations, when comparing data from a partial period, we compare it to a previous partial period.
+For example, if you are halfway through a month and want to compare to the previous month, your PowerMetric will be compared to the same period of the previous month.

 Configuration options in the Explore View window

-The following option displays above the metric in its Explore View window:
+The following option displays above the PowerMetric in its Explore View window:

-- Date range settings - Choose the date range you want to display for your metric.
-There are many to choose from, for example, "Today", "Yesterday", "Last 7 days", "Last 30 days", "Last month", "Last 12 months", and "Last Year".
-The default setting is "All Time" with a date range (in brackets) that includes all data for the metric, from the first data point to the last data point.
+- Date range settings - Choose the date range you want to display for your PowerMetric.
+There are many options, ranging from, for example, "Today" and "Yesterday" to "Last month", "Last 24 months", and "Last Year".
+The default setting is "All Time" with a date range that includes all data for the PowerMetric, from the first data point to the last data point.